 What this means for you is that you may have the right organization, but you are targeting the wrong person within the organization.
 Or, you may have the right buyer type and right industry, but you are hitting on the wrong organizations.

-These are common, so it is important that you spend some time reflecting on whether or not you are looking in the right spots and at the right people.
+These are common, so you must spend some time reflecting on whether or not you are looking in the right spots and at the right people.

 3. Are you going to the right places to reach your buyers?
 Content is King!
 I get it, look at my blog here and now, but maybe everyone isn’t on the Internet…or, maybe everyone isn’t at that conference that you are really focused on making a big splash at.

 The point is that where you want the buyer to be is irrelevant.
-What you need to focus on is making sure that you understand where your buyer is and where you have the likelihood of finding them and getting your organization and your sales force in front of them…or, your content and information.
+Focus on making sure that you understand where your buyers are and where you are likely to find them and get your organization and your sales force in front of them…or your content and information.

 These are just 3 questions to ask to get yourself back on track.
 There are more.
-But I am curious how you are using these questions to reset your marketing and strategy.
+But I am curious how you reset your marketing and strategy using these questions.

 Let me know in the comments.